-Business-type activities increased the District's net position by approximately \$2.6 million.
+Business-type activities increased the District's net position by approximately \$2.5 million.
 Key elements resulting in the net increase are as follows:

-- Water sales revenue increased 12.1% over the prior year due to an increase in water sales. - Total amount of water sold was 17.2% higher than the prior year.
-Last year total water sales included 909-acre feet (AF) of reclaimed water.
-That figure contrasts with 1,066 AF of reclaimed water for the current year. - Net Non-operating expenses decreased 15.8% over prior year due primarily to a decrease in bond and letter of credit carrying costs of 19.2% and bond interest expense of 41.0%.
-Additionally, this year there were no costs assigned to abandoned wells. - Long-term obligations include the bonds issued in 1992 that mature in 2022 with current year principal due of \$2.3 million and interest due of \$76,687.
-The Project has been able to take advantage of lower interest rates over the last several years - the interest due dropped 41.0% over last year because of persistently low interest rates. - Total operating expenses (exclusive of amortization) were 1.4% lower than the prior year as follows: - O Plant operating expenses were 0.6% lower than in fiscal year 2019 but 7.7% below budget.
-The increase was primarily due to the following: Plant labor expense were 5.7% higher than prior year, reflected mainly in an increase in plant engineer expenses of \$20 thousand; electricity costs were nearly level at a 0.2% decrease; chemical costs were down 9.7%, however that could be attributable to delivery timing as all chemicals are expenses when received and may carry over into the next year; there was a 10.3% decrease in maintenance costs over the prior year as the reverse osmosis membranes were replaced in all three trains in Dec/Jan but the replacement membranes exceeded budget by 80.9%; emergency repairs of 30 thousand to microfiltration feed piping needed after minor earthquake activity; contractual services were under budget by 10.4% yet exceeded prior year actual by 17.1%; calibration coasts and IT consulting were under budget 46.3% and 44.0% respectively. - O Distribution costs were 15.3% below budget and 1.2% higher than the prior year.
-Pebble Beach Company Community Services District (PBCSD) administrative and engineering salaries were over budget 23.2% while staff salaries were under budget 14.4%.
-Compared to the prior year, administrative salaries were 40.4% higher and staff salaries were 16.1% higher.
-Forest Lake Reservoir utilities were 25.6% under budget, and O&M expenses were 1.4% under budget. - O Carmel Area Wastewater District (CAWD) administrative salaries and other expenses were 20.9% over budget and 8.3% higher than the prior year.
-CAWD operating expenses were 59.7% over budget, and 44.3% higher than the prior year due largely to expenses related to sea level rise negotiations with the California Coastal Commission and engineering salaries.
-An agreement was arrived at in April 2019 whereby sea level rise costs were shared between CAWD, PBCSD, and the Project at 20%. - O Monterey Peninsula Water Management District (MPWMD) general and administrative costs were 6.2% below budget and 3.7% higher than the prior year. - With the implementation of the amended and restated Construction & Operation Agreement the intent was to budget annually for a break-even position.
-The budgeted costs of operations, capital, and debt service are all incorporated into the waters sales rate structure.
+- Water sales revenue decreased 3.2% over the prior year. - Total amount of water sold was 3.8% less than the prior year.
+Last year total water sales included 1066-acre feet (AF) of reclaimed water.
+That figure contrasts with 1,025 AF of reclaimed water for the current year. - Net Non-operating expenses decreased 30.9% from prior year due primarily to a decrease in bond and letter of credit carrying costs of 26.2% and bond interest expense of 93.3%.
+Additionally, this year there were no costs assigned to abandoned wells. - Long-term obligations include the bonds issued in 1992 that mature in 2022 with current year principal due of \$2.5 million.
+The Project has been able to take advantage of lower interest rates over the last several years the interest due remained low during the entire fiscal year. - Total operating expenses (exclusive of amortization) were 4.4% lower than the prior year as follows: - O Plant operating expenses were 4.7% lower than in fiscal year 2020 and 4.8 below budget.
+The decrease was primarily due to the following: Plant labor expense were 2.1% lower than the prior year, electricity costs increased 8.2% over prior year and were 1.1% over budget; chemical costs were down 13.9% from budget, however that could be attributable to delivery timing as all chemicals are expensed when received and may carry over into the next year; operating supplies were 10.5% under budget and 22.9% lower than the prior year, as in the prior year, there was a purchase of reverse osmosis membranes; contractual services were under budget by 14.4% and lower than prior year by 2.4%. - O Distribution costs were 21.7% below budget and 11.0% lower than the prior year.
+Pebble Beach Company Community Services District (PBCSD) administrative and engineering salaries were under budget 34.9% while staff salaries were under budget 13.6%.
+Utilities were 23.3% lower than the prior year and 13.6% under budget.
+Other O&M expenses were 7.7% lower than the prior year and 27.0% under budget. - O Carmel Area Wastewater District (CAWD) administrative salaries and other expenses were 1.5% over budget and 59.0% higher than the prior year.
+CAWD operating expenses were 0.4% over budget, and 34.4% lower than the prior year due largely to expenses related to sea level rise negotiations with the California Coastal Commission and engineering salaries in the prior year.
+An agreement was arrived at in April 2019 whereby sea level rise costs were shared between CAWD, PBCSD, and the Project at 20%. - O Monterey Peninsula Water Management District (MPWMD) general and administrative costs were 6.1% below budget and 5.8% higher than the prior year. - With the implementation of the amended and restated Construction & Operation Agreement the intent was to budget annually for a break-even position.
+The budgeted costs of operations, capital, and debt service are all incorporated into the water sales rate structure.